5 Reasons to visit Sofia as your next European City Break

 With a strategic location between mountain ranges, and an abundant natural hot spring, Sofia was an obvious choice for early settlers to found a city.
 Neolithic artefacts have been unearthed alongside those of the Thracian Serdi tribe, who gave the city the name Serdica when it was conquered by the Romans.

-Given its strategic location astride major trade and military routes linking Asia and Europe, Serdica became a major hub for the Romans with ruins that stretch underneath the city and can still be visited today.
-Sofia has been under Byzantine and Ottoman rule, and after a brief period of liberation, was seized by Russian forces.
+Serdica became a major trade hub for the Romans with ruins that stretch underneath the city and can still be visited today.
+Sofia has also been under Byzantine and Ottoman rule, and after a brief period of liberation, was seized by Russian forces.
 It was bombed in World War II and experienced communist rule before liberation once again in 1989.

 TOP TIP: Bring student ID as many historical sites offer a reduced fee